joshwu108/Reservoir/README.md

 workloads.
 Max total-variation distance: 8.67×10⁻¹⁹, well below the kill threshold of 2⁻⁴⁰.
 Float PER is accurate enough in practice.
 Reservoir's exact implementation remains the reference for verifying this on new workloads.

+**T5 — Preference noise detection.** `PreferenceNoiseDetector` correctly recovers 100% precision and recall on synthetic FLIPPED pairs (rising-loss trajectories).
+AMBIGUOUS detection precision is 100%; recall is bounded by the 75th-percentile variance threshold.
+See `benchmarks/prefcheck/synthetic_noise.py`.

 <details>
 <summary>Campaign detail tables</summary>